 There are few things more frustrating than getting to the end of a busy week, wanting to socialise, only to look at the bank account and see that things aren’t as rosy as you’d like.
 However, just because you can’t afford a delicious meal and drink after drink, that doesn’t mean you can’t have fun.
 There are much more opportunities to have a good time than most people realise, and they don’t involve spending time in the UK’s best bars, pubs, and clubs.
 Below, we’ve put together a handful of inexpensive nights you can enjoy when you’re watching the pennies.

 When the weather is fine, the first thing most of us think to do is head out to the nearest beer garden and soak up the rays, beer in hand.
 But hold on right there, because that’s going to set you back a fair bit.
 Instead, why not enjoy the simple pleasures of the summer season?
 On a warm spring night, you don’t have to go out at all.
-Instead, you can invite friends around, get a summer campfire lit (see http://www.artofmanliness.com/2008/09/04/how-to-build-a-roaring-campfire/ for info how), and spend the night chatting and waiting for the summer stars to show themselves.
+Instead, you can invite friends around, or do camping at your back garden and get a summer campfire lit (see http://www.artofmanliness.com/2008/09/04/how-to-build-a-roaring-campfire/ for info how), and spend the night chatting and waiting for the summer stars to show themselves.
 Perfect!

 Cosy Nights In